Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

 \subsection{Rung hopping}

-To complete our understanding of the dynamical phase diagram in Fig.~\ref{fig:HSF}(d), we now investigate whether the discovered sub-diffusion is a result of the proximity to the \emph{fragmented phase} at $\alpha = t_\perp = 0$.
+To complete our understanding of the dynamical phase diagram in Fig.~\ref{fig:HSF}(d), we now investigate whether the discovered non-Gaussian diffusion is a result of the proximity to the \emph{fragmented phase} at $\alpha = t_\perp = 0$.
 To investigate this, we track the hole motion at nonzero rung hoppings, $t_\perp / t_\parallel = 0.5, 1$, at spin anisotropies $\alpha = 0.08$ and $1$.
-The analysis shown in Fig.~\ref{fig:spin_exchange_rung_hopping} reveals that the diffusive behavior at $\alpha = 1$ is robust to changes in the transverse hopping $t_\perp$ and that the long-time behavior of $t_\perp = 0.5t_\parallel$ and $t_\perp = t_\parallel$ collapses on longer timescales.
-Moreover, for both values of $\alpha$, the inverse dynamical exponent, $1/z$, in Fig.~\ref{fig:spin_exchange_rung_hopping}(d) is \emph{insensitive} to $t_\perp > 0$, whereas the generalized diffusion coefficient, $D_h$, increases with $t_\perp$, as one might expect.
-In this manner, the sub-diffusive behavior appears to \emph{not} be a special property only \emph{close to} the fragmented phase at $\alpha = t_\perp = 0$ but holds much more generally in the proximity of the \emph{localized phase} at $\alpha = 0$. \\
+The analysis shown in Figs.~\ref{fig:spin_exchange_rung_hopping}(a) and \ref{fig:spin_exchange_rung_hopping}(b) reveals that the diffusive behavior at $\alpha = 1$ is robust to changes in the transverse hopping $t_\perp$ and that the long-time behavior of $t_\perp = 0.5t_\parallel$ and $t_\perp = t_\parallel$ collapses on longer timescales.
+For $\alpha = 0.08$ on the other hand, the diffusion coefficient increases by a factor of $2$ between $t_\perp = 0$ and $t_\perp = t_\parallel$ (see inset in Fig.~\ref{fig:spin_exchange_rung_hopping}(b)).
+Moreover, Figs.~\ref{fig:spin_exchange_rung_hopping}(e) and \ref{fig:spin_exchange_rung_hopping}(f) shows that the self-similar scaling function only depends very weakly on $t_\perp$.
+In particular, the distributions for $\alpha = 0.08$ retain their strong deviation from Gaussianity, whereas the distributions at $\alpha = 1$ retain their small deviation from Gaussianity well-described by the exponential distribution $\exp[-(x/\tau^{1/2})^\lambda]$ with $\lambda \simeq 1.8$.
+In this manner, the non-Gaussian diffusive behavior is \emph{not} a special property happening only close to the fragmented phase at $\alpha = t_\perp = 0$. \\

-Finally, the presence of a nonzero $t_\perp$ gives us a natural way of probing the thermalization of the system.
-In Figs. \ref{fig:spin_exchange_rung_hopping}(e) and \ref{fig:spin_exchange_rung_hopping}(f), we show the leg imbalance
+Finally, the presence of a nonzero $t_\perp$ gives us a natural way of probing \emph{local} thermalization of the system.
+In Figs.~\ref{fig:spin_exchange_rung_hopping}(c) and \ref{fig:spin_exchange_rung_hopping}(d), we show the leg imbalance